 Shuffling is a technique similar to substitution.
 It is also used to substitute original data with other data that looks authentic.
 The difference is that the entities in the same column are randomly shuffled.

 For instance, organizations can use this technique to shuffle employee name columns of multiple employee records randomly.
-This technique can be prone to reverse engineering if anyone gets their hands on the shuffling algorithm.
+Its disadvantage is that it can be prone to reverse engineering if anyone gets their hands on the shuffling algorithm.

 Averaging